 Marie Moller – Senior Communications Advisor Department for Transport:

 “If you love working at the centre of things that matter to people, there is no better place to be than in government communications.”

 All GCS members should complete this Welcome Pack when joining the profession.

 Members of GCS may have a primary specialism in one area and are supported in developing their skills and capability in core areas consistent with the Modern Communications Operating Model.

-Members of GCS are encouraged to network with colleagues, learn new skills and share best practice across organisations.
+Members of GCS are encouraged to network with colleagues, learn new skills and share best practices across organisations.
 GCS offers a host of national and regional opportunities, from our Comms Exchange events to regular networking groups.
 Get involved.
-Use your skills across GCS, for example you might support GCS recruitment by helping with our assessment centres, volunteering to deliver a course or webinar or by joining a cross-government GCS Project under the GCS Improvement Board.
+Use your skills across GCS, for example, you might support GCS recruitment by helping with our assessment centres, volunteering to deliver a course or webinar or by joining a cross-government GCS Project under the GCS Improvement Board.